Apollon77/ioBroker.hue-sync-box/README.md

 computer screen.
 This is possible by the Sync Box detecting the colors and light effects of your screen and transmitting them to your Philips
 Hue luminaires.

+### What can the adapter do?

+The adapter polls the Philips Hue Sync Box API every 10 seconds and updates the data points accordingly.
+There are some data points that can change the settings of the Sync Box (e.g. the sync on/off switch, switch the HDMI inputs, etc.).
+Any change to the data points is immediately sent to the Philips Hue Sync Box and triggers an update of the data points.
+Multiple Philips Hue Sync boxes can be created at the same time.

 ## What is required to use the adapter?

 - Philips Hue Sync Box IP address (IPv4 only)